MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Note**: Some comparison operators mentioned above including -ge, -le, -gt, and -lt are case-sensitive for Policies and capital letters are considered smaller than small letters.

-_Sorting functionality is now available_

-Sorting is now enabled in Teams PowerShell Module 5.1.0 and above by using the "-Sort" or "-OrderBy" parameters.
-For Example:

-- Get-CsOnlineUser -Filter {LineURI -like *123*} -OrderBy "DisplayName asc"
-- Get-CsOnlineUser -Filter {DisplayName -like '*abc'} -OrderBy {DisplayName desc}

 **Updates in Teams PowerShell Module version 3.0.0 and above**